 - Power of Attorney.
 If you are unable to handle your financial affairs, you may name an agent to make financial decisions on your behalf.
 Some do this in case of incapacity or sometimes for convenience.

-- Living Will.
-Virginia’s advance medical directive or living will allows you to decide about end-of-life care or life-supporting treatment.
+- Health Care Directive.
+Virginia’s health care directive or living will allows you to decide about end-of-life care or life-supporting treatment.
 You can also name an agent who can make medical decisions for you if you cannot do so for yourself.